Testing accuracy of qubit rotations on a public quantum computer: Introduction

 The paper is organized as follows.
-We start by describing the test of the Born rule on a qubit, then explain implementation on IBM cloud computing, next discuss the obtained results and their significance.
+We start by describing the test of the $\pi/2$ rotation on a qubit, repeated $n$ times, then explain implementation on IBM cloud computing, next discuss the obtained results and their significance, including the analysis of $n=1,5$ and $n=1,5,9$ cases.
 We discuss the benchmark tests and close with the general summary.
 We present the calculation of model-based deviations in the Appendixes.